Spend 24 Hours Supporting Asian-Owned Businesses in Charlotte

-As you’re making weekend plans or simply thinking about what to eat next, here’s a 24-hour guide on how you can support and enjoy Asian-owned businesses across the area.
+As you’re making weekend plans or simply thinking about what to eat or do next, here’s a 24-hour guide to help you support and enjoy Asian-owned businesses across the area.

 Next, head over to Asian Market to grab some groceries.
 The supermarket opened in 2020 and features handmade baos, an expansive assortment of fresh produce, live seafood and an ever-rotating buffet line of Chinese dishes you can order as part of a lunch box with steamed rice.